As a Star Wars junkie, I know what it feels like to crave more about the lore and the whole history of the universe that George Lucas created.

 I guess this is why many of us have turned to other Star Wars media such as video games, comic books, TV shows, and cartoons.

-For my fellow bookworms, you’ll be glad to know that there are also NUMEROUS Star Wars books to satisfy our intergalactic cravings.
+For my fellow bookworms, you’ll be glad to know that there are also NUMEROUS Star Wars books in the expanded universe to satisfy our intergalactic cravings.

 We’ve listed the best books from Star Wars so you don’t have to waste your time scouring the internet.
 All you need to do is to pick up the copies and start reading about our favorite saga.